 Lions Gate finished seventh among major studios with box- office receipts of $791.7 million last year, trailing Sony’s Columbia at $1.79 billion, according to Box Office Mojo.

 Quentin Tarantino’s “Django Unchained,” from Weinstein Co., had sales of $20.1 million in second place.
 The film stars Jamie Foxx in the title role as a former slave.

 Foxx’s character joins Christoph Waltz’s Dr. King Schultz, an abolitionist-minded bounty hunter, to collect rewards and save his wife, a slave held by Leonardo DiCaprio’s Calvin Candie.
 Samuel L. Jackson plays Candie’s house slave Stephen.

 “The Hobbit,” based on J.R.R.
-Tolkien’s book and produced by Time Warner Inc. (TWX)’s New Line Cinema and Metro-Goldwyn-Mayer Inc., had sales of $17.5 million.
+Tolkien’s book and produced by Time Warner Inc. (TWX:US)’s New Line Cinema and Metro-Goldwyn-Mayer Inc., had sales of $17.5 million.

 Martin Freeman plays a young Bilbo Baggins on his first adventure outside the Shire.
 Ian McKellen returns as Gandalf the wizard from the Rings trilogy, and Andy Serkis again plays Gollum.
 Baggins is recruited by Gandalf to join an expedition of dwarves seeking to reclaim their homeland and a treasure lost to the dragon Smaug.

 U.S. and Canadian sales to date for “The Hobbit” total $263.8 million.